 "Our small team has become so much more to me than just a weekend hobby.
 Timmy Tyrrell Racing has become like a small family to me and I feel so lucky to have become a part of such a special adventure." - Dan Givens

-COMMUNICATIONS/MEDIA: LARRY GRAFF
+COMMUNICATIONS/PUBLIC RELATIONS: LARRY GRAFF

 Larry has more than two decades of experience as a writer and journalist.
 Along with Mini, he shares a passion for childhood cancer fundraising, having raised nearly $250,000 for research and quality of life services through online fundraising and community events on a national level for Make-A-Wish and the Jeff Gordon Children's Foundation.
 Larry first met Mini and his family in 2012 at Mini's charity kickball event and has been a great friend and teammate since then.

 "Without a doubt, my closest teammates in the fight against childhood cancer have been Mini and his family.
 It would be easy for people to assume that the bond we share is about motorsports.
 And that would be incorrect.
 The bond we share was forged through the fire of pediatric cancer.
 It's about doing everything from the heart, being there for the people you love, and giving far more to others than you could ever receive." - Larry Graff

 TIRE SPECIALIST: LARRY LINDSAY